wensley-rushing/opensees-gallery/content/en/examples/PlaneBlock/index.md

 ## Combining Blocks

+Now we will perform the same simulation, but with a hole cut into the beam.
 The `shps` package gives us more detailed control over the mesh generation process.
 The `create_block` function has the same basic functionality as the `block2D` method, but it doest actually add elements or nodes to a `Model`.
 Instead, it returns generated node coordinates (`nodes`) and cell connectivities (`cells`) as follows:
 ```python
 from shps import plane